-In today’s ceaselessly competitive economy earning a college degree is the wisest decision a person can make, but without careful fiscal planning that same degree can become a lifelong financial burden.
-Unnecessary student loan debt can be counterproductive to goals of financial independence and success.
 Financial literacy is a vital aspect of planning and funding your college education.
-Students of all ages and backgrounds must be aware that the decisions they make today will have implications tomorrow.
+Students must be aware that the decisions they make today will have implications tomorrow.
 It is our goal as a university to prepare and equip our students with the knowledge to fully understand the options available to them regarding not only the financial aid debt they will incur, but also how to successfully navigate the vast array of financial products, services, and providers.
-With sound economic decisions, the degree you worked so hard to earn will truly be the foundation of all future financial success.
+With sound economic decisions, the degree they worked so hard to earn will truly be the foundation of all future financial success.

-–National Student Loan Data System (NSLDS) is the United States Department of Education central database for federal student aid.
+–National Student Loan Data System (NSLDS) The United States Department of Education central database for federal student aid.

 –Income Based Repayment Information

 Having trouble making minimum payments on your student loans?
 Be certain to ask your servicers about Income Based Repayment.
 Eligible borrowers include Direct Loans and FFEL Loans.
-Under current IBR criteria, eligible borrowers will pay no more than 15 percent of their discretionary income and receive loan forgiveness at the 25-year mark.
-Beginning in 2014, eligible borrowers will pay no more than 10 percent of their discretionary income and receive loan forgiveness after 20 years.
+Under current IBR criteria, eligible borrowers will pay no more than 15% of their discretionary income and receive loan forgiveness at the 25-year mark.

 -Spanish Language Resources